All Episodes

 I was living in the garage of my family home.

-My mom was on welfare and food stamps, and I said, Can I get a job as a fireman?
+And I said, Can I get a job as a fireman?

-And they said, No, because you're not black, Hispanic, or a woman.
+And they said, no, because you're not black, Hispanic, or a woman.

-Uh, we'll see you in about seven years.
+We'll see in about seven years.

 And I went to a construction site and dug ditches and picked up garbage for the next seven years.